rahulrajaero/Jupyter-Notebook/WebScrapping/Disney Movie Project/README.md

 ### This is an End-to-End Sentiment Analysis Natural Language Processing Project

-This is a project from scratch during my free time where actions from data extraction to model developemnt were perfromed.
+This is a project done from scratch during my free time where actions from data extraction to model developemnt were perfromed.
 In this project we have worked over several technologies for the different-different tasks.
 In one line - Data of Movies were extracted from wiki, then data was strored and managed locally with the help of open-source postgresql, adn ulimately model was built.
 Here are the steps: -

 * Data Extraction from *wiki* using ```urllib, requests ```  then parsing the html with the help of beautiful ```BeautifulSoup``` library